onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

 interface is specified, the token bearer will not be able to perform any API operations via REST, which increases security.

-* Consider using `audience` caveats to limit the available consumers of the token to certain Oneproviders or users.
+* Consider using `consumer` caveats to limit the available consumers of the token and `service` caveats to make the token usable only in chosen services.

 * Make sure to create a `named` token to be able to revoke or delete it at any time.